andrewtavis/kwx/README.md

 ### Other

-The user can also choose to simply query the most common words from a text corpus or compute TFIDF (Term Frequency Inverse Document Frequency) words - those that are unique in a text body in comparison to another that's compared.
-The former method is used in kwgen as a baseline to check model efficacy, and the latter is a useful baseline when a user has another text or text body to compare the target against.
+The user can also choose to simply query the most common words from a text corpus or compute TFIDF (Term Frequency Inverse Document Frequency) keywords - those that are unique in a text body in comparison to another that's compared.
+The former method is used in kwgen as a baseline to check model efficacy, and the latter is a useful baseline when a user has another text or text body to compare the target corpus against.

 # Algorithm